 Our children are probably not sullen; they’re shell-shocked.
 They travel hundreds of miles and visit dozens of groups.
 They think and they dream in two languages.
-They don’t remember who you are.
+Yes, they are taller than when you last saw them.
+No, they don’t remember who you are.
 Still, they’ll probably be approachable so long as you smile and make no sudden moves.

 We may be able to host a short-term team from your church.
-But then again, maybe not.
+Maybe.
 Hosting a team takes months of planning.
-Imagine if a dozen foreign teenagers dropped by your home in America; they can’t speak the local language and they are more excited about going to Six Flags than they are about the mission.
+Imagine if a dozen foreign teenagers dropped by your home in America; they can’t speak the local language and they are as excited about going to Six Flags than they are about the mission.
 If you want to arrange a trip, have a clear goal, defined tasks, and sound financing and you’ll be welcomed and welcomed back.

 Missionaries believe in missions, in fact, many of us support other missionaries.
 You might suppose that since we have already “given all”, we feel no obligation to donate to missions or the local church.
 In fact, the missionaries I’ve asked report that they support other missionaries as part of their contribution to God’s work.

-Don’t try to convert us to Multi-level Marketing (MLM) instead of traditional support-raising.
+Don’t try to convert us to Multi-level Marketing (MLM).
 We’ve already heard the tale of the new missionary who stood outside a factory gate and within an hour raised 100% of his support by recruiting people to Amway.
 And while some of us are “tent-makers,” using our work in another country as an entry for the gospel, that is not feasible for others of us.

 We have worked hard to calculate the minimum necessary we need to live on the field.
 In many countries, the cost of living is much higher than in the US.
 We are also concerned that you wouldn’t understand the decisions we have made with our mission agency.

-Don’t tell us we should re-negotiate the percentage that our missionary agency charges us, because you think they’re ripping us off.
+Don’t tell us we should re-negotiate the percentage that our missionary agency charges us, because you think they charge too much.
 If we pay 13% to our board, it’s because of a slate of services that they render.
 If you make the generous offer to manage our affairs for nothing, please don’t be offended if we turn you down.
 The truth is, you could not possibly handle the business, insurance, retirement plan, communication, promotion, mobilization – let along evacuation in the case of earthquake or revolution, or knowing what to do if we’re kidnapped – that the professionals can, nor do it decade after decade.